Skip to main content

 What if our warehouse already has an EPC C?

-EPC C buildings need to reach EPC B by 2030.
-The required uplift is typically 1–4 EPC points.
+You are comfortably legal today (the minimum is E), and if the proposed EPC B 2031 standard is enacted for buildings over 1,000 m², the required uplift from C is typically 1–4 EPC points.
 For most warehouse stock, this is achievable with a moderate solar PV install (300–800 kW) combined with LED lighting upgrade.
 We model the specific EPC trajectory for your building during desk feasibility.

 Will the EPC assessor accept solar as an EPC improvement?